sanger-tol/software-tracker/mysql/README.md

 Either request one from Sanger's DBA team or use the Helm chart to create one.

-Switch to use DBA:
+## Request Sanger DBA to create the database
-* test database: software-tracker-test-db.internal.sanger.ac.uk:3350
+* test database: mysql://software-tracker-test-db.internal.sanger.ac.uk:3350/software_tracker
+* prod database: mysql://software-tracker-prod-db.internal.sanger.ac.uk:3351/software_tracker

 Please find the sql to create the database and tables from file [software-tracker-db.yaml](software-tracker-db.yaml)